WASM Plugins

 If any export returns (0, 0), Alloy treats it as an error.
 If the module exports last_error(), Alloy reads and surfaces the error message.
 No silent fallback to the original input.

-If hooks() returns invalid JSON (not an array of strings), module loading fails.
+If hooks() returns invalid JSON (not an array of strings/objects), module loading fails.
 If hook() returns non-JSON bytes, the hook call returns an error.

 Rust Example